The Amphibians of Vietnam

 Ziegler’s Crocodile Newt

-Ziegler Crocodile Newt WANEE asia
+Ziegler Crocodile Newt WANEE Go-WILD

 Ziegler’s Crocodile Newt.
 Photo: Nguyen Thien Tao